spg6/my-profile/dr-jane.md

 Upon completion of the test, Dr Jane will add up the results, including reversing some of the results as the numbers can mean a different result, then provide a general recommendation based on the following the best result as per Likert:

-Result	Outcome
-### < 11	The answers provided do not indicate that you are under psychological distress or experiencing mental health issues.
-### >= 11	The answers that you have provided show that you may be under psychological distress which could indicate that you are experiencing a mental health issue.

 | Result        | Outcome                                                                                                                                                  |
 |:--------------:----------------------------------------------------------------------------------------------------------------------------------------------------------|